spdk/spdk/test/nvme/perf/README.md

 Specifies how many times run each workload.
 End results are averages of these workloads

-#### --no-preconditioning

-By default disks are preconditioned before test using fio with parameters: size=100%, loops=2, bs=1M, w=write, iodepth=32, ioengine=spdk.
-It can be skipped when this option is set.

 #### "--no-io-scaling"

 For SPDK fio plugin iodepth is multiplied by number of devices.
 When this option is set this multiplication will be disabled.